YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 `ydb_tp_s()`_ invocation from which it was called.
 See `Transaction Processing`_ for a discussion of restarts.

-:CODE:`YDB_TP_ROLLBACK` — Code returned to YottaDB by an application function that packages a transaction, and in turn returned to the caller indicating that the transaction was committed.
+:CODE:`YDB_TP_ROLLBACK` — Return code to YottaDB from an application function that implements a transaction, and in turn returned to the caller indicating that the transaction was not committed.

 .. _error return code: